-In addition to board policies, the employee handbook is another important communication tool between districts and their employees.
-A well-written handbook will set forth the district's expectations for its employees, and describe what they can expect from the district.
+In addition to board policies, employee handbooks are another important communication tool between districts and their employees.
+A well-written handbook sets forth the district's expectations for its employees and describes what those employees can expect from the district.
 In most cases, the handbook is neither a contract nor a substitute for the district's official policies; rather it is a guide to, and brief explanation of, those policies.